-For example, if you’re in a highly competitive industry and supplier power is high, then you may need to find new suppliers or develop a relationship with a key supplier to maintain your competitive edge.
+For example, if you’re in a highly competitive industry, supplier power is high.
+You may need to find new suppliers or develop a relationship with a key supplier to maintain your competitive edge.

-If rivalry is high, then you may need to focus on differentiation and innovation to set yourself apart from the competition.
+If rivalry is high, you may need to focus on differentiation and innovation to set yourself apart.

-Alternatively, if you see that industry profit margins are shrinking, this could be a sign of a potential threat to your business.
+Alternatively, if you see industry profit margins shrinking, this could be a sign of a potential threat to your business.

 To close out the article, let’s run through some winning strategies for using Porter’s Five Forces to your advantage.

-1. Analyze your current business concept.
-Perhaps create a document and write out each of the five forces, with space underneath for you to brainstorm what you can do to improve your position.
+Analyze your current business concept.
+Create a document and write out each of the five forces, with space underneath to brainstorm how to improve your position.

-2. Look at your competition – but don’t get tunnel vision.
-Porter’s framework provides a way to look beyond your competition and understand the dynamics of your industry as a whole.
+Look at your competition – but don’t get tunnel vision.
+Porter’s framework provides a way to look beyond your competition and understand the dynamics of your industry.

-This can help you develop a more well-rounded strategy that takes into account not only what your rivals are doing, but also the other forces at work in your market.
+This can help you develop a more well-rounded strategy that considers what your rivals are doing and the other forces at work in your market.

 If you’re considering expanding into a new market, for example, Porter’s Five Forces can help you assess the attractiveness of that market and understand the risks involved.

-The same goes for potential threats – if you see that industry profit margins are shrinking, for example, this could be a sign that a particular market is about to become saturated.
+The same goes for potential threats – if you see industry profit margins shrinking, for example, this could be a sign that a particular market is about to become saturated.

-Don’t be afraid to get creative and use other methods to come up with new ideas.
-Brainstorming, market research, and competitor analysis can all help you develop a more comprehensive strategy.
+Don’t be afraid to get creative and use other methods to develop new ideas.
+Brainstorming, market research, and competitor analysis can all help you create a more comprehensive strategy.

-5. Use the Five Forces to track your progress.
-As your business evolves, it’s important to track how the Five Forces are affecting your position.
+Use the Five Forces to track your progress.
+As your business evolves, tracking how the Five Forces affect your position is vital.